Templating with MJML and MailJet

 Avoid rendering MJ-Raw in the preview

-All examples shown on MailJet suggest that MJ-RAW elements are always rendered in the output and only disappear when converting to MailJet.
-This is super annoying because in development you don't want to see this templating logic.
-But there is a simple trick.
-Just pack mj-raw elements into the wrapper component - so they are not printed, but still interpreted logically.
+All examples shown on MailJet suggest that mj-raw elements are always rendered in the output and only disappear when converting to MailJet.
+This is super annoying because, in development, you don’t want to see this templating logic.
+However, there’s a simple trick: wrap mj-raw elements in another component so they’re not printed but are still interpreted logically.

 Formatting dates and timezones from EPOCH seconds